AnujPanthri/mlops-zoomcamp-final-project/README.md

 - [X] making scripts for training
 - [X] setup pre-commit hooks
 - [X] add Makefile
+- [X] using terraform for provisioning the cloud infrastructure(s3 bucket) involved in this project
 - [ ] using mlflow to track the training experiments and for Model Registry
 - [ ] using workflow orchestrator(Prefect) to manage the training pipeline
 - [ ] model deployment
 - [ ] model monitoring
-- [ ] using terraform for provisioning the cloud infrastructure involved in this project
 - [ ] writing unit tests and integration tests